3 Strategies for the Postponed objection

 Firstly, as a personal trainer, I constantly hear this phrase after presenting a free exercise session and talking about the many training programs that the gym I work at offers.

-The sales training I received at the gym I freelance at instructed me to use empathy to coerce prospects.
+The sales training I received at my freelance gym taught me to use empathy to coerce prospects.
 Here’s the flaw with that tactic.
 Salespeople who lack empathy are lying both to themselves and to their prospects.

 This is your escape route: